richlamdev/tf-aws-client-vpn/terraform/README.md

 ## To use:

-* 1) Create server certificate, server key file, and certificate chain.
+ 1) Create server certificate, server key file, and certificate chain.
 Install to terraform/certs/ directory Obtain SAML/SSO IdP file if SAML/SSO authentication is the authentication method chosen.
-* 2) Create client certificates, if mutual authentication is desired.
+ 2) Create client certificates, if mutual authentication is desired.
 Uncomment section in vpn.tf to enable uploading of client certificates.
-* 3) Create appropriate SSH keypair and copy it to the appropriate directory to ensure it's pushed to the EC2 instance. (see code)
+ 3) Create appropriate SSH keypair and copy it to the appropriate directory to ensure it's pushed to the EC2 instance. (see code)
-* 4) Run ```terraform init```, ```terraform plan```, ```terraform apply --auto-approve```
+ 4) Run ```terraform init```, ```terraform plan```, ```terraform apply --auto-approve```
-* 5) Download the OVPN file via the GUI. (or CLI)
+ 5) Download the OVPN file via the GUI. (or CLI)
-* 6) Connect via OpenVPN client via SAML, ensure you logged into authorized Google account via your default OS browser.
+ 6) Connect via OpenVPN client via SAML, ensure you logged into authorized Google account via your default OS browser.
-* 7) Connect via OpenVPN client via client certificates, ensure client certificates are in the appropriate path.
+ 7) Connect via OpenVPN client via client certificates, ensure client certificates are in the appropriate path.

+## To download Client OVPN file via CLI:

+aws ec2 export-client-vpn-client-configuration --client-vpn-endpoint-id cvpn-endpoint-<YOUR-ENDPOINT-ID-HERE> --output text --profile cloud_user --region us-west-2 > downloaded-client-config.ovpn